MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/isolate-and-troubleshoot-common-issues/troubleshooting-startup-issues.md

 ---
 # Troubleshooting startup or sign-in issues for Power Apps

-This article helps you resolve some of the common issues that may occur when starting up or signing in to [Power Apps](https://make.powerapps.com).
+This article helps you resolve some of the common issues or errors that might occur when starting up or signing in to [Power Apps](https://make.powerapps.com).

-## Common errors
+## Common issues or errors

-The following are some common errors that may appear when you start up or sign in to Power Apps.
+The following are some common issues or errors that might appear when you start up or sign in to Power Apps.

 - You're prompted to sign in every time an app is embedded in another client such as SharePoint and Microsoft Teams.

-  > The Power Apps open experience starts and halts until you sign-in
+The Power Apps open experience starts and halts until you sign in.

 - Error message related to cookie settings.